Attack Objects and Object Groups for IDP Policies

 You can create custom attack objects to detect new attacks or customize predefined attack objects to meet the unique needs of your network.

-To configure a custom attack object, you specify a unique name for it and then specify additional information, such as a general description and keywords, which can make it easier for you to locate and maintain the attack object.
+To configure a custom attack object, specify a unique name and additional information.
+Include a general description and keyword to make it easier to locate and maintain.

-Certain properties in the attack object definitions are common to all types of attacks, such as attack name, description, severity level, service or application binding, time binding, recommended action, and protocol or port binding.
+Certain properties in the attack object definitions are common to all types of attacks.
+Such properties can be attack name, description, severity level, service or application binding, time binding, recommended action, and protocol or port binding.
 Some fields are specific to an attack type and are available only for that specific attack definition.

 - Attack Name